Chalarangelo/30-seconds-of-code/snippets/disable-selection.md

 Makes the content unselectable.

-- `user-select: none` specifies that the text cannot be selected.
+- Use `user-select: none` to make the content of the element not selectable.
-- This is not a secure method to prevent users from copying content.
+- **Note:** This is not a secure method to prevent users from copying content.

 ```html
 <p>You can select me.</p>